MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 - **Multiple parts of your code can reference the same Container** without worrying about who's responsible for cleanup.
 - **When the last reference is gone**, memory is automatically released.

-This is why `vega.load()` is safe.
+This is why `vega.read()` is safe.
 The complexity of memory management exists—it's just not your problem.

 </details>